 CREST has been working with OSU Extension throughout the development of the CREST Farm to School program.
-Weston Miller, an Urban Horticulturist with the OSU Extension Horticulture Department, has supported the program, master planning efforts and professional development of the resident farm manager.
-This partnership will continue as the District considers the expansion of the Farm to School program to integrate a Career and Technical Education (CTE) sustainable agriculture.
+Weston Miller, an Urban Horticulturist with the OSU Extension Horticulture Department, has supported the program, master-planning efforts, and provided professional development opportunities for the resident farm manager.
+This partnership will continue as the District considers the expansion of the Farm to School program to integrate a potential Career and Technical Education (CTE) sustainable agriculture program of study.